leadingagile/string-calculator-kata/README.md

 ### Adding Up to Two Numbers

 #### Empty String
-When the calculator is given and empty string, return 0.
+When the calculator is given an empty string, return 0.

 #### Return Single Number as a Number
 When the calculator is given a string with a single number, return that number as a Number.